alice-lg/openbgpd-state-server/README.md

 ### Looking Glass Configuration

-To use the state server with alice, you have to allow the following queries:
+To use the state server with Alice, you have to allow the following queries:

 ```bash